-Following Laibson et al. (2021), we accommodate present-biased households featuring quasi-hyperbolic discounting with a naive perception that their future selves will behave as rational households.
-In particular, for these households, we assume the following instantaneous gratification discounting function:
+We also accommodate present-biased households, following Laibson et al. (2024), which exhibit quasi-hyperbolic discounting with a naive perception that their future selves will behave as rational households.
+More precisely, for these households, we assume the following instantaneous-gratification discounting function: